Vaccinieae

 Vaccinieae is a tribe of over 1000 species in the plant family Ericaceae.
 The tribe consists of morphologically diverse woody plants.
 Species within Vaccinieae can be found on all continents except Australia and Antarctica.
-Genetic analysis indicates that Vaccinieae is not a monophyletic group.

 Description

 Vaccinieae are shrubs, small trees, or lianas with deciduous or evergreen leaves.

 Taxonomy

 It was published by Heinrich Gottlieb Ludwig Reichenbach in 1831 with Vaccinium as the type genus.